opentox/loael-paper/loael.md

 In the present study, automatic read-across like models were built to generate quantitative predictions of long-term toxicity.
-Two databases compiling chronic oral rat lowest adverse effect levels (LOAEL) as endpoint were used.
+Two databases compiling chronic oral rat Lowest Adverse Effect Levels (LOAEL) as endpoint were used.
 An early review of the databases revealed that many chemicals had at least two independent studies/LOAELs.
 These studies were exploited to generate information on the reproducibility of chronic